-Bookmarking was the first big feature, it was pretty easy, surprisingly nuanced, but there's so much more to be added.
-In the meantime, @IFTTT is used to integrate with a bunch of services that I use and automatically add items to Otter.
+Bookmarking was the first big feature, it was fairly easy, surprisingly nuanced, but there's so much more to be added.
+In the meantime, Pipedream and IFTTT are used to integrate with various other services that I use and trigger workflows to add items to Otter.

-I want Otter be the home for all my online activity, with feeds of my "actions" across the web (Twitter likes, GitHub stars & many more) and where I eventually consume undiscovered content from too.
+I want Otter be the home for all my online activity, with feeds of my "actions" or activity across the web (Twitter likes & posts, Mastodon toots & likes, GitHub stars & many more) and where I eventually consume undiscovered content from too.

 Each instance of Otter is self-hosted & will likely only have one user per instance, so is private & secure by design.
 I've purposely reduced the number of 3rd party services so setup is fairly straightforward if/when it is ready for others to use.

 Ultimately it has to be super simple to save & search things in to Otter, so it is an API-first app.
-I’ve made bookmarklets, Apple Shortcuts, a Chrome extension, a @raycastapp extension & @scriptableapp widgets to make it easy to add, search & display items depending on my device.
+I’ve made bookmarklets, Apple Shortcuts, a Chrome extension, a Raycast extension & Scriptable widgets to make it easy to add, search & display items depending on my device.

 I like being in control of my app's data; having the API there to use however I see fit has been incredibly empowering.